-Right now, the research is mainly focused on paste optimization and investigation of mechanical properties such as compressive strength and direct tensile strength and other durability properties such as surface resistivity, freeze thaw durability, air content investigation in the New England UHPCs.
+Right now, the research is mainly focused on the investigation of permeability in the New England UHPCs at different ages.
 Therefore, other planned activities include as follows:

-- Characterizing the pull out behavior of various fibers embedded in UHPC - Continue investigating the durability of various UHPC based on freeze thaw conditions - Continue obtaining locally available materials for tailoring the UHPC for the New England area.
+- Characterizing the pull out behavior of various fibers embedded in UHPC - Continue investigating the durability of various UHPC based on freeze thaw conditions Continue obtaining locally available materials for tailoring the UHPC for the New England area.